Theoretical Foundations of Conformal Prediction: The continuous case

-\end{theorem} The assumption on variance, requiring $\textnormal{Var}(Y\mid X)\geq \sigma^2_*$ almost surely, allows us to obtain a simple and interpretable lower bound on the width, but a similar result can be obtained with less restrictive conditions (namely, we may assume that $\textnormal{Var}(Y\mid X)$ is bounded away from zero with sufficiently high probability).
-Because the lower bound in Theorem~\ref{thm:regression_nonatomic_width} does not depend on $n$, no distribution-free confidence interval can have vanishing width as $n\to\infty$.
-Thus, it is impossible to obtain vanishing-width distribution-free confidence sets on the regression function $\mu_P$ in a nonatomic setting.
+\end{theorem} Because the lower bound in Theorem~\ref{thm:regression_nonatomic_width} does not depend on $n$, no distribution-free confidence interval can have vanishing width as $n\to\infty$.
+Thus, it is impossible to obtain vanishing-width distribution-free confidence intervals on the regression function $\mu_P$ in a nonatomic setting.

 \begin{proof}[Proof of Theorem~\ref{thm:regression_nonatomic_width}] Without loss of generality, we can take $[a,b]=[0,1]$.
 Fix any distribution $P$ with nonatomic $P_X$.
 Below we will verify that, for any $t\in[0,1]$, it holds that